 Promoting accessibility & inclusivity with designs for all screen sizes

-UC Davis students don't just use their laptops—they're also avid mobile users.
+UC Davis students are avid mobile users.
 Thus, we created designs for tablet and mobile screens, which served as further design clarification for the engineers during development.

 CONCLUSION / IMPACT